lloydtwum/alx-low_level_programming/0x02-functions_nested_loops/README.md

-function that prints the last digit of a number
+a function that prints the 9 times table, starting with 0